jedp/node-memwatch-demo/README.md

 Tools for Finding Leaks
 -----------------------

+Since this is a memory problem, we can start by looking at `top` or `htop` or some system utility to discover our memory footprint.

+Within Node itself, there is `process.memoryUsage()`, which will report Node's heap footprint.

+But that won't get us far.
 We need tools to help us find leaks.
-There is a growing collection of good collection of tools for finding leaks in Node.JS applications.
+Happily, there is a growing collection of good collection of tools for finding leaks in Node.JS applications.

-For starters, since this is a memory problem, we can look at `top` or `htop` or some system utility to discover our memory footprint.

-Within Node itself, there is `process.memoryUsage()`, which will report Node's heap footprint.

-Additionally:

 - Jimb Esser's
   [node-mtrace](https://github.com/Jimbly/node-mtrace), which uses the